superalex-dev/superalex-dev/README.md

 - 🌱 I’m currently learning SQL
 - 👯 I’m looking to collaborate on nothing atm
 - 🤔 I’m looking for help with SQL
-- 💬 Ask me about how to make quality discord bot
+- 💬 Ask me about how to make quality discord bot with node.js
 - 📫 How to reach me: DM me
 - 😄 Pronouns: Alex,He,Him
 - ⚡ Fun fact: VS code is better than VS